qibebt-bioinfo/meta-storms/README.md

 In the output above, the first query sample (q_id_0) matches against the reference sample (ref_id_x) with a similarity of 0.9823.
 In addition, q_id_0 also matches ref_id_v with a similarity of 0.9758.
 The number of matches is assigned by the parameter -n, and default is 10.

 The similarity between query sample(s) and matched sample(s) is a phylogeny-based similarity that is computed using the Meta-Storms scoring function.
 This algorithm takes the relative abundance of OTUs and their binary phylogeny between two samples as input, and output their quantitative similarities (always between 0 and 1).
 For high performance and parallel computing, this algorithm is optimized by non-recursive transformation, memory recycling and variable reallocation.
-Please also refer to “Meta-Storms: efficient search for similar microbial communities based on a novel indexing scheme and similarity score for metagenomic data, *Bioinformatics*, 2012” for details.
+Please also refer to "Meta-Storms: efficient search for similar microbial communities based on a novel indexing scheme and similarity score for metagenomic data, *Bioinformatics*, 2012” for details.

 ## Multiple classification based on search result